 Wheat is not the only grain high in FODMAPs.
 In fact, other grains like rye contain nearly twice the amount of FODMAPs as wheat does.

 That being said, some types of rye bread, such as sourdough rye bread, can be low in FODMAPs.

 This is because the process of making sourdough involves a fermentation step, during which some of its FODMAPs are broken down into digestible sugars.

-This step has been shown to reduce its fructan content by more than 70% (10).
+This step has been shown to

 This reinforces the notion that specific processing methods can alter the FODMAP content of food.